 - 8.443.20.A.
 The Department shall charge and collect provider fees on services provided by all class II and class IV nursing facility providers for the purpose of obtaining federal financial participation under the state's medical assistance program.
-The provider fees and federal matching funds shall be used to sustain reimbursement for providing medical care under the state's medical assistance program for class II and class IV nursing facility providers. - 1.
-Each class II and class IV nursing facility that is licensed in Colorado shall pay a fee assessed by the Department. - 2.
+The provider fees and federal matching funds shall be used to sustain reimbursement for providing medical care under the state's medical assistance program for class II and class IV nursing facility providers. - Each class II and class IV nursing facility that is licensed in Colorado shall pay a fee assessed by the Department. - 2.
 To determine the amount of the fee to assess pursuant to this section, the Department shall establish a fee rate on a per patient day basis. - a.
-The total annual fees due for class II and class IV nursing facilities will be calculated such that they do not exceed the federal limits as established in 42 C.F.R. section 433.68(f)(3)(i)(A), or five percent of the total costs for all class II and class IV nursing facilities, whichever is lower.
-42 C.F.R. section 433.68(f)(3)(i)(A) (2013) is hereby incorporated by reference.
+The total annual fees due for class II and class IV nursing facilities will be calculated such that they do not exceed the federal limits as established in 42 C.F.R. § section 433.68(f)(3)(i)(A), or five percent of the total costs for all class II and class IV nursing facilities, whichever is lower.

+- 42 C.F.R. §-section 433.68(f)(3)(i)(A) {(2013)} is hereby incorporated by reference.
 The incorporation of 42 C.F.R. section 433.68(f)(3)(i)(A) excludes later amendments to, or editions of, the referenced material.
 The Department maintains copies of this incorporated text in its entirety, available for public inspection during regular business hours at: Colorado Department of Health Care Policy and Financing, 1570 Grant Street, Denver, CO 80203.
-Certified copies of incorporated materials are provided at cost upon request.. - b.
+Certified copies of incorporated materials are provided at cost upon request.is hereby incorporated by reference.
+Such incorporation, however, excludes later amendments to or editions of the referenced material.
+Pursuant to 24-4-103(12.5), C.R.S.C.R.S. section 24-4-103(12.5), the Department of Health Care Policy and Financing maintains either electronic or written copies of incorporated tests for public inspection.
+Copies may be obtained at a reasonable cost or examined during regular business hours at 1570 Grant Street, Denver, Colorado 80203-1818. - b.
 The total annual fees will be divided by annual patient days for class II and class IV facilities from the most recently available MED-13 cost reports to establish the per patient day fee. - c.
 The Department may use estimated patient days in the per patient day fee calculation to adjust for expected changes in utilization. - d.
 When final audited MED-13 cost reports are available, the Department will review the fees charged during each state fiscal year to ensure that the fee amount was less than five percent of the total costs for all class II and class IV nursing facilities five percent statutory limit.
-If the fees were greater than five percent of the total costs for all class IV nursing facilities, the Department will retroactively adjust the fees. - 3.
+If the fees were greater than five percent of the total costs for all class II and class IV nursing facilities, the Department will retroactively adjust the fees. - 3.
 The Department shall calculate the fee to collect from each class II and class IV nursing facility by August 1 for the state fiscal year. - a.
 The Department shall notify the providers of their fee obligation in writing at least 30 days prior to due date of the fee. - b.
 The Department shall assess the provider fee on a monthly basis. - i.
-Each facility's annual provider fee amount will be divided by twelve to determine the facility's monthly amount owed to the Department.
+Each facility's annual provider fee amount will be divided by twelve to determine the facility's monthly amount owed to the Department. - ii.

-- ii.
 The monthly fee is due by last day of the month for which the fee was assessed - iii.
 Fees may be paid through intragovernmental transfer, Automated Clearing House, or check.